siddharth-prabhu/siddharth-prabhu.github.io/_posts/2025-10-04-BiLevelOptimization.md

 ---
-title: "BiLevel Optimization for Parameter Estimation of ODE in JAX"
+title: "5.
+BiLevel Optimization for Parameter Estimation of ODE in JAX"
 date: 2025-10-04
 layout: archive
 categories: [tutorials]